Rory Calhoun: 1945–1949: Change to Rory Calhoun and partnership with David O. Selznick

-In February 1949 Selznick did a deal with Warners lending them seven of his stars, including Calhoun—they took over half his pictures for the rest of his contract with Selznick.
+In February 1949, Selznick did a deal with Warner Bros., lending them seven of his stars, including Calhoun; they took over half his pictures for the rest of his contract with Selznick.
 He played the villain in Return of the Frontiersman (1950) and was hero of Monogram's County Fair (1950).

 1950–1954: 20th Century Fox and stardom

 In August 1950, Calhoun signed a seven-year contract with 20th Century Fox.
 He had made no films for Selznick.
 "I didn't worry about it because it was like a long vacation with pay", he said later.

-During Calhoun's contract with 20th Century Fox, he was in A Ticket to Tomahawk (1950) and was second male lead in I'd Climb the Highest Mountain (1951) with Susan Hayward, and Meet Me After the Show (1951) with Betty Grable.
+During Calhoun's contract with 20th Century Fox, he was in A Ticket to Tomahawk (1950) and was second male lead in I'd Climb the Highest Mountain (1951) with Susan Hayward and Meet Me After the Show (1951) with Betty Grable.

 He went to Ventura to star in a Western Rogue River (1951).

 He was promoted to co-star for With a Song in My Heart (1952) with Hayward and Way of a Gaucho (1952) with Gene Tierney, directed by Jacques Tourneur.